 Preparing for Change – parenting in the pre-teen years

-Designed to assist parents in managing the changes in behaviour and attitude that the teen and preteen years can bring, and preparing their child- and themselves - for the challenges ahead.
+Designed to assist parents in managing the changes in behaviour and attitude that the teen and preteen years can bring, and preparing their child- and themselves - for the challenges ahead including changing school.
 The course is based on new understanding of the neurological changes in adolescence, the implications of these for behaviour and education and how to adapt the way children are parented in the pre teen years to make living with a teenager and helping them reach their full potential less challenging for the whole family.

 The course is organised into 3 two-hour interactive workshop sessions each with a different but linked focus.
+Open to all parents from any school.

 Scroll down for session details.